-Miller, Phanalasy, and Ryan [1506] proved that all graphs have vertex-antimagic total labelings.
-Bača, Miller, Phanalasy, Ryan, Semaničová-Feňovčíková, and Abildgaard Sillasen [254] prove that mK_1, mK_2, P_n $(n \ge 2)$, and C_n are sharp ordered super totally antimagic total.
+Miller, Phanalasy, and Ryan [1691] proved that all graphs have vertex-antimagic total labelings.
+Bača, Miller, Phanalasy, Ryan, Semaničová-Feňovčíková, and Abildgaard Sillasen [287] prove that mK_1, mK_2, P_n $(n \ge 2)$, and C_n are sharp ordered super totally antimagic total.
 They prove if G is an ordered super edge-antimagic total graph then $G + K_1$ is a totally antimagic total graph.
 As a corollary they get that stars, friendship graphs $nK_2 + K_1$, fans, and wheels are totally antimagic total.
-They also prove that if G is a regular ordered super edge-antimagic total graph then $G \odot nK_1$ is totally antimagic total.
+They also prove that if G is a regular ordered super edge-antimagic total graph then $G \odot nK_1$ is totally antimagic total total.
 As a corollary of this result, they have double-stars $K_2 \odot nK_1$ and crowns $C_m \odot nK_1$ are totally antimagic total.
 They show that a union of regular totally antimagic total graphs is a totally antimagic total graph.

-Ahmed and Baskar Baskar [87] proved that complete bipartite graphs admit a totally antimagic total labeling.
-The same result was proved by Akwu and Ajayi [98] who also showed that the join of a complete bipartite graph and K_1 is a totally antimagic total graph.
+Ahmed and Baskar Baskar [98] proved that complete bipartite graphs admit a totally antimagic total labeling.
+The same result was proved by Akwu and Ajayi [111] who also showed that the join of a complete bipartite graph and K_1 is a totally antimagic total graph.

-Miller, Phanalasy, Ryan, and Rylands [1508] provide a method whereby, given any degree sequence pertaining to a tree, one can construct an antimagic tree based on this sequence.
+Miller, Phanalasy, Ryan, and Rylands [1693] provide a method whereby, given any degree sequence pertaining to a tree, one can construct an antimagic tree based on this sequence.
 By swapping the roles of edges and vertices with respect to a labeling, they provide a method to construct an edge antimagic vertex labeling for any tree.
-Ahmad, Semaničová-Feňovčíková, Siddiqui, and Kamran [83] construct α -labelings from graceful labelings of smaller trees and transform this labeling to edge-antimagic vertex labeling of trees.
-Shang [1938] shows that linear forests without either of the paths P_2 or P_3 as components are antimagic.
+Ahmad, Semaničová-Feňovčíková, Siddiqui, and Kamran [94] construct α -labelings from graceful labelings of smaller trees and transform this labeling to edge-antimagic vertex labeling of trees.
+Shang [2239] shows that linear forests without either of the paths P_2 or P_3 as components are antimagic.
+Shang [2240] proved that P_2, P_3 , and P_4 -free linear forests are antimagic.